 When Drug Testing Should Occur

 Drug testing should be done pre-employment to avoid hiring individuals with drug use dependency.
-This dependency has been shown to have many negative effects
+This dependency has been shown to have many negative effects at the workplace.

 Random drug testing is ideal and should be done for individuals in safety-sensitive job positions to safeguard company secrets and other sensitive information.